Tri-C recognizes the educational, recreational and social values of a well-integrated program of student activities.

 Tri-C is committed to providing students, faculty and staff with quality athletics and recreation programs.
 Tri-C offers athletics and recreation designed to develop an understanding and appreciation of physical fitness and improve the students’ recreational and athletic skills.

-The Eastern Campus indoor facilities include a gymnasium, swimming pool, exercise room, weight room with state-of-the-art fitness equipment, secure locker rooms and shower facilities, dance studio, and a newly resurfaced indoor track.
+The Eastern Campus indoor facilities include a gymnasium, swimming pool, exercise room, weight room, locker rooms and shower facilities, dance studio, and a newly resurfaced indoor track.
 Outdoor facilities include an all-weather track and an open field.

-The Metropolitan Campus indoor facilities include a fitness center, gymnasium, swimming pool, weight training room, dance studio, and locker and shower rooms.
-The Recreation & Wellness Center is equipped with state-of-the-art fitness equipment, studio classroom space for group instruction, locker room facilities, and a demonstration kitchen for workshops/seminars.
+The Metropolitan Campus indoor facilities include a fitness center, gymnasium, swimming pool, weight training room, dance studio, and locker and shower facilities.
+There is a studio classroom space for group instruction and a demonstration kitchen for workshops/seminars on the lower level.

-The indoor facilities at the Western Campus include a fitness center, gymnasium, swimming pool, weight training room, and locker and shower rooms.
+The Western Campus indoor facilities include a fitness center, gymnasium, swimming pool, and locker and shower facilities.
 Outdoor facilities provided are an all-weather track, soccer fields, lighted baseball field, and softball field.